 - You get a DUI conviction and you had a person in the car with you who was under the age of 14 when you were driving impaired.

-- You are involved in an accident and you cause someone to suffer injury when you are impaired driving.
+- You are involved in an accident and you cause someone to suffer injury when you are driving impaired.

 You will need to have the ignition interlock device installed in your car following the suspension of your license if you meet these criteria.
 Typically, the length of time you must have the ignition interlock device installed is six months.
 There is an initial installation fee for the device and there is another monthly fee, which is generally around $75 per month as of 2017.
 The required time you must have the device in your car could be longer under certain circumstances.
 The device typically has to be recalibrate on a monthly basis by the service provider of the ignition interlock device.